NeoBitose/NeoBitose/README.md

 <br><br>

-- 🔭 I'm learning design & web programming
+🔭 I'm learning design & web programming
-- 👓 I'm passionate about programming & i enjoy learning new things
-- 📫 you can contact me at ramadhanalif430@gmail.com
+👓 I'm passionate about programming & I enjoy learning new things 📫 you can contact me at ramadhanalif430@gmail.com

 <br>